MythicDrops/MythicDrops/docs/guide/permissions.md

----
-id: permissions
-title: Permissions
+# Permissions
----

 MythicDrops has many permissions in order to allow you to customize your server to your liking.
 Below is a comprehensive list of all of the permissions available within MythicDrops.

 Permissions default to only being available to OPs unless otherwise marked with `default: 'true'`.